 Causes of Emotional Neglect

-The specific causes of emotional neglect tend to vary from one relationship to the next, but the overarching theme is a shift or transfer in the support one partner gives to the other.
-Very often this could look like one partner throwing themselves into a new job or a new mom shifting her focus to her baby.
-And, of course, in some cases, emotional neglect in a marriage could be the result of an extramarital affair.
+The specific causes of emotional neglect may vary from one relationship to the next, but the overarching theme is a shift or transfer in the support one partner gives to the other.
+This could look like one partner throwing themselves into a new job or a new mom shifting her focus to her baby.
+And, of course, in some cases, emotional neglect in a marriage might be the result of an extramarital affair.

 O’Leary also notes that the cause of emotional neglect could run deeper.
 "Emotional neglect often stems from an individual’s own attachment injuries.
 If someone never learned how to have a supportive, healthy relationship in childhood or adolescence, they will struggle to make that change in adulthood."